East Los High: Season 1

 The series follows two teenage cousins, Jessie, a studious virgin, and Maya, a troubled runaway, who fall in love with Jacob, a popular football player.
 Maya and Jessie are forced to make real-life decisions as a result of this love triangle about social pressure, drugs, pregnancy, betrayal, and sex that will determine which of them will get the boy and have an impact on their lives for the rest of their lives.
 Ceci and Vanessa, two popular student and school bullies who make it their mission to intimidate any girls at East Los, but their choice in sexual partners cause them to face life-changing repercussions.

 Season 2

-When Ceci and Jacob return to East Los High School as coaches, the sex, passion, and mystery continue.
-A new generation of kids are risking everything for love in the hallways of East Los High, setting the stage for a sensational turn of events that will surely make this another breath-taking and exciting school year.
-But can they survive?
+When Ceci and Jacob return to East Los High School as coaches, the drama continues.
+A new generation of students navigate relationships in the hallways of East Los High, leading to a turn of events during the school year.